essc/clp_foss4g_workshop/source/maxent_data_prep.rst

 4. If any layer is different, perform the resampling and format translation outline in the previous section.

-5. Once all the layers are in in uniform format, size and data type, make sure all layers are in one directory.
+5. Once all the layers are in a uniform format, size and data type, make sure all layers are in one directory.